 Swimming is permitted at Round Valley in

-from 10 a.m. to 6 p.m. while lifeguards are on duty.
+the designated swimming area while lifeguards are on duty.
+Please check our swimming schedule prior to your visit.
 Swimming is not allowed in the

 main reservoir.
 Visitors will find a beach complex containing